confluentinc/librdkafka/tests/fuzzers/README.md

-Download the reproducer file from the OSS-Fuzz issue tracker, then build the failed test case by running `make` in this directory, and then run the test case and pass it the contents of the reproducer file, e.g:
+Download the reproducer file from the OSS-Fuzz issue tracker, then build the failed test case by running `make` in this directory, and then run the test case and pass it the reproducer files, e.g:

     $ make
-    $ ./fuzz_regex $(cat ~/Downloads/clusterfuzz-testcase-...)
+    $ ./fuzz_regex ~/Downloads/clusterfuzz-testcase-...

 **Note:** Some test cases, such as fuzz_regex, requires specific librdkafka
           build configuration.
 See the test case source for details.